PureStorage-OpenConnect/k8s-px-terraform/docs/baremetal/README.md

 ### 5. Run the following terraform commands to begin the cluster setup.

+> Note: If you are reusing hosts that were previously members of another Kubernetes cluster, be sure to reboot them once.

 	terraform init;
 	terraform validate;
 	terraform plan -out plan.out;